QBeukelman/philosophers/README.md

 ### CPU

-Run top (table of processes) or htop to view the cpu to see which processes utilize CPU at that moment.
-It is useful to allow the philosophers to eat for a long time, giving us time to analyse the open process, use the below, or a similar input.
+Run top (table of processes) or htop to view the CPU to see which processes utilize CPU at that moment.
+It is useful to allow the philosophers to eat for a long time, giving us time to analyze the open process, use the below, or a similar input.

 ```bash
 ./philo 5 400 100 100 5